-These sediment dynamics have negative effects on important infrastructure such as roads, settlements and the Gepatsch reservoir securing electricity availability for the region.
-The Kaunertal pro glacial area will serve as a concept case where climatic changes such as the increase in frequency and severity of extreme events impose strong threats to the region.
-In an interdisciplinary effort between geomorphologists and ecologists, the stabilizing effect of vegetation and the growth-promoting effects of bacteria to specifically enhance plant traits that most strongly contribute to slope stability will be demonstrated.
+These sediment dynamics adversely affect essential infrastructure such as roads, settlements, and the Gepatsch reservoir securing electricity availability for the region.
+The Kaunertal pro glacial area will serve as a concept case where climatic changes, such as the increase in frequency and severity of extreme events, impose strong threats to the region.
+In an interdisciplinary effort between geomorphologists and ecologists, the stabilizing effect of vegetation and the growth-promoting effects of bacteria to enhance plant traits that most strongly contribute to slope stability are demonstrated.

-Local companies that established methods to revegetate steep slopes with ‘hydro seeding’ or ‘spray cover’ grasses on mountain pastures after the skiing season will be valuable partners to evaluate the feasibility of and implement the solution on the steep lateral moraines in the Kaunertal.
+Local companies that established methods to revegetate steep slopes with ‘hydro seeding’ or ‘spray cover’ grasses on mountain pastures after the skiing season are valuable partners in evaluating the feasibility of and implementing the solution on the steep lateral moraines in the Kaunertal.

 Laboratory experiments (left) and vegetation plots (right) to test bacteria-assisted vegetation cover to stabilise slope in areas of glacier retreat above the timberline.

 The planned activities at the Kaunertal Concept Case site, as presented in the project proposal.
 The planned activities have all been carried out, but the timing has been affected by the Covid-19 pandemic.

 The work has been performed in the laboratory and a number of test plots at various locations in the Kaunertal Valley.
 Each installation had three 2x3m plots; a control plot with nothing done, a plot treated with plant seeds only, and a third plot with a mixture of seeds and microorganisms.
 Runoff has been monitored from all plots.